↑

 • I use my Ninja food chopper/blender several times a week.
 It’s perfect for making the sauce!

-• A large, flexible spatula is a kitchen essential, and it’s perfect for gently mixing the salad.
+• A large, flexible spatula is a kitchen essential, and it’s ideal for gently mixing salads.

 • I love serving this in a large, wooden serving bowl.
 It’s so pretty!